phillipdavidstearns/Ethical-Hacking/module-03/module-03-notes.md

 Some of these attacks have to to with the hardware configurations, others have to do with vulnerabilities in the way WiFi security features are implemented.
 We'll have a look at some hardware based vulnerabilities that have *mostly* been mitigrated or removed in contemporary hardware.

+### Safety First...

+I shouldn't have to tell you at this point, but you shouldn't perform the following attacks on networks  you don't own or don't have permission to test.

+That said, if you're going to go rogue, do so at your own peril, but please take some precautions to protect yourself and maintain anonymity:

+1. Use a live system and make sure any persistent data is securely encrypted with a strong key.
+2. Change your MAC address (see next section)
+3. Think before you press enter.

+### MAC Spoofing

+All network hardware has a permanent and unique identification number burned into to.
+This media access control or MAC address is used by networking protocols to establish routes to and from specific devices.
+For instance, when your device connects to a network, it first assigns its own IP and then broadcasts a request for an IP address to be assign.
+In this request is your device's MAC address.
+The router then assigns an IP address to that MAC address.

+You don't and shouldn't use your permanent MAC address if you don't want to be tracked.
+If you connect to a network without first spoofing your MAC address, your hardware's permanent finger print will appear in whatever networks logs are being kept, making it a snap to link your activity to a physical device, and likely to you.

+Luckily it's easy to spoof your MAC address using `macchanger` a utility that can allow you to randomize or specify a MAC address that you can use instead of your hardware's permanent address:

+1. Bring down the device you want to change: `ip link set wlan0mon down`
+2. Set your MAC to a random value: `macchanger -r wlan0`
+3. Bring up the device `ip link set wlan0mon up`

 ## WPS Attacks

 ![](images/wps.png)